 Reading Tools in a Box is a box of reading materials that organizes teaching reading in the most simplistic way.
 I know when I was a younger teacher, I thought reading was teaching all the phonic rules that I could possibly squeeze in for the year.
 I never realized that there was actually a scope and sequence to the way reading should be taught.

 Reading is not solely about teaching phonic rules.
 It is also about when to introduce the phonic rules.
-And this is exactly what the steps in this Reading in a Box does.
-The box includes 6 steps that sequentially helps you to know where to begin teaching reading and what is the next step.
+And this is exactly what the steps in this Reading Tools in a Box does.
+The box includes 6 steps that sequentially helps you to know where to begin on a reading continuum when teaching students to read.

 Knowing little things now that I didn’t know has been so helpful.
 Knowing that I should begin teaching Closed Syllables first and spend a good deal of time on teaching this step has been a tremendous benefit for my students.
 Knowing that I need to teach Vowel-Consonant-e Syllables separately from teaching Vowel Team Syllables is huge!
 This way a student can get a foundation in place with spelling before being bombarded with so many spelling patterns.
 Also, knowing that the little jingle, “When two vowels go walking’, the first one does the talkin’ is not always true.

-Let me explain exactly what is included in Reading in a Box.
+Let me explain exactly what is included in Reading Tools in a Box.

 First, purchase a box of some sort to place your materials inside.
-Here are a couple examples of a box that would work.
+Here are a few examples of a box that would work.